Shion1305/shion1305/README.md

 👨🏻‍💻 Majoring in Information Technology.

-🧪 A member of Sirakawa Lab. (as ROUTE Project)
+🧪 A member of Yoshioka Lab. (as ROUTE Project)

 ### 🔠 Programming Languages I've worked with